benjamin-m-hodgson/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 ## Design Details
 ### Components
 #### 1. Cell Object
-A cell is one element of the grid, which has one or more states, whose behavior from generation to generation is described by the states of its neighbors.
+A cell is an element of the grid’s cell array.
+Each cell has one or more states during any given generation, and its behavior from generation to generation is described by the states of its neighbors.
 It will be defined as an abstract class so that it is flexible enough to accommodate multiple different types of cells as subclasses, depending on the needs of different automata simulations.
 Information stored in a cell should include one or more states, as well as corresponding previous states, its coordinates on the grid, and different colors/shapes to accommodate a visual difference between states in the animation.
 Methods for the cell class should be a constructor, set current state, set previous state, get current state, get previous state, and display shape.
+The purpose of the subclasses of cells is to accommodate the specific data and variable needs of cells in different types of simulations.For example, in Game of Life, a cell only needs to know if it is dead or alive.
+In Wa-Tor, however, a cell must be either a fish, shark, or empty water, fish and shark cells must know when to breed, shark cells must know how much energy they have, etc. Thus, varying data needs are best accommodated by varying cell subtypes.
+The cell class’s methods help it manage its own state and color information and communicate that information to the grid class.
+When its state is updated, it saves its previous state as well, so that as its neighbors are updated, they can draw from information regarding the same consistent cell generation.
+Then, it is able to, if necessary, draw itself again to accommodate a change in color reflecting its state.

 #### 2. Grid
 The grid contains a two-dimensional array of cells.
 It is initialized in the game engine, and it contains all cells in the simulation and is responsible for systematically updating the states of each cell based on the states of its neighbors for each generation.
 The grid is defined as an abstract class so that it has the flexibility necessary to implement different types of grids if need be.
 Information stored in the grid should be the array of all cells and the coordinates of each cell such that it can determine the set of neighbors for any given cell.
 Methods for the grid class should be a constructor, get initial state (from XML file), update grid (to update cells’ states each generation), and get neighbors (to return the set of neighbors for a cell).
+Any time a new XML file is loaded, a new grid may be generated of the relevant cell type with initial states corresponding to those indicated in the file.
+The grid is primarily responsible for managing cells, retrieving information about the states of cells and their neighbors, passing that information to the relevant ruleset class, then updating cells each generation based on the result.
+It does this by calling the cells’ setState, getState, getPreviousState, and displayShape methods when necessary, in conjunction with the use of the rulesets.

 #### 3. Rules
 The rules superclass has four subclasses, and contains one method `processRules()` that takes a cell object input and returns the correct state for the cell in the current generation.
 The rules superclass has four subclasses, each with its own constructor that takes in initial parameter inputs, depending on the type of simulation.
 Each subclass overrides the `processRule()` method with its own ruleset and cell object type.
 An abstract class is used for the rules class so that another simulation’s ruleset can be easily added and be consistent with the format of other rulesets.